antononcube/Raku-DSL-English-QuantileRegressionWorkflows/README.md

 ```
 ## Versions

-The original version of this Raku package was developed/hosted at
+The original version of this Raku package was developed and hosted at
 \[ [AA3](https://github.com/antononcube/ConversationalAgents/tree/master/Packages/Perl6/QuantileRegressionWorkflows) \].

 A dedicated GitHub repository was made in order to make the installation with Raku's `zef` more direct.